zzolo/zzolo.github.com/pages/cv.md

 ## Speaking Engagements

+* I spoke on [why not to use Drupal](http://zzolo.org/no-drupal-presentation/) at the Twin Cities Drupal Camp 2013.
 * I gave a talk about the MinnPost Nice Ride visualization and another about D3.js at the [Twin Cities Data Visualization meetup](http://www.meetup.com/Twin-Cities-Visualization-Group).
+* I present about [data visualization](https://github.com/zzolo/data-viz-presentation) to the University of Minnesota's Code People group, the Twin Cities Research Group, and the Twin Cities Web Design group.
 * I was on a panel about data visualization hosted by the [Minnesota School of Journalism](http://journalists.org/event/data-visualization-a-conversation-among-crafts/).
 * I was on a panel about open source in government at [Open Gov West 2011 Portland](http://www.opengovwest.org/events/conference/opengovwest-11/speakers-panelists/).
 * I gave a presentation on the state of geospatial in Drupal entitled [Spatially Drupal at DrupalCamp Twin Cities](http://2012.tcdrupal.org/sessions/spatially-drupal-state-drupal-geocms).